 The Fund's financial liabilities are due within one month.

-There was no change in the nature of exposure to liquidity risk which the Fund is subjected to or its approach to measuring and managing the risk during the year.
+There was no change during the year in the nature of the exposure to liquidity risk to which the Fund is subject or its approach to measuring and managing the risk.

 (d) Market risk: